cuerv0x/AIE6-DeployPythonicRAG/README.md

 Simply put, this downloads the file as a temp file, we load it in with `TextFileLoader` and then split it with our `TextSplitter`, and returns that list of strings!

-#### ❓ QUESTION #1:
+#### ❓ QUESTION #1

 Why do we want to support streaming?
 What about streaming is important, or useful?
+Faster perceived response time: Users get immediate feedback.
+Even if the full answer takes 5 seconds, seeing it start in 0.3 seconds feels faster.Reduces anxiety: Especially in chat, users don’t stare at a blank screen wondering if the system is working.

-### On Chat Start:
+### On Chat Start

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.

 You'll see that our code is set-up to immediately show the user a chat box requesting them to upload a file.

 ```python
 while files == None: